...to get kernel source from kernel.org and build a vanilla kernel.

 uname -a

 If the reboot fails, you can select a known working kernel through your bootloader's boot menu.
-If the menu isn't visible when you boot, hold down the shift key while booting.
+If the menu isn't visible when you boot, hold down the left shift key (legacy) or the Esc key (UEFI) while booting.
+More in the next section.

 The following are portions that I've pulled out of the main text.
 At one time I was not seeing the kernel makefiles create the initial ramdisk and update the bootloader.
 Turns out I was running make install BEFORE make modules_install instead of the other way around.
 As a result, I had to learn about making initial ramdisks and updating bootloaders.
 This info might be helpful in the future, so I don't want to lose it.